 Assel founded the WIYS Institut of Europe which promotes certified training and facilitator support throughout Europe.
-Since 2012, Joseph Culp has conducted training tours in Germany and Austria.
+Since 2012, Joseph Culp has conducted training workshops throughout Europe, including Austria, France, Germany, Switzerland, Poland, and The Netherlands.
 There are currently numerous WIYS facilitators who utilize the technique in multiple fields, including psychotherapy, social work, creative arts, business and life coaching.
-WIYS continues to grow as a practical method for self-help, therapy, trauma work and healing worldwide.
-A new comprehensive book on Walking-In-Your-ShoesÒ by Assel and Culp is coming in 2015.
+WIYS continues to grow as a practical method for self-help, therapy, trauma work, creative arts, business, and healing worldwide.
+The first WIYS Global Conference was held in 2017 in Hannover, Germany.

 Chris Assel (right) interviewing John Cogswell (left) in Santa Barbara, June 2009